 What Is Federal Work Study (FWS)?

+Students (or parents/guardians) must complete the Free Application for Federal Student Aid (FAFSA) in order to be eligible for federal work study.
 Students who have been awarded FWS as a part of their financial aid package must secure employment on campus or through our approved Community Service partnership organizations.
 FWS positions are available on campus in a number of university departments and off campus at approved non-profit and government agencies.
-The dollars that are awarded to you must be acquired by working in an approved campus job—the only jobs on campus that do not fall under this category are those that are with outside companies such as Aramark, Follett, Starbucks, Scotty's Dawghouse, etc.

 Here are some resources for FWS student employees:

 - How Do I Submit Hours On My Timesheet?

 - When Do I Get Paid?
 (Payroll Schedule) 2023/24

 - New Hire Paperwork Packet (If you have never worked on campus, you will need to complete this online paperwork.
 Scroll to “Getting Hired > New Hire Paperwork Packet”)

 - Although your aid award may list a certain amount allocated/awarded for work-study — say, $1,500 — that doesn’t mean you automatically get that money.

 - The dollars that are awarded to you must be acquired by working in an approved campus job—the only jobs on campus that do not fall under this category are those that are with outside companies such as Follett, Starbucks, Bon Appetit, etc.